campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

 4. Try to find your running container, using `docker ps`.
 Note that the container isn't listed!
 Why?
 Because this container's entrypoint contains a syntax error, and has already exited.
 Try running the command that shows *all* containers, including those that have exited (log hint: screenshot your list of stopped containers).

-5. Once you've located your stopped container, try pulling the logs for that container, with `docker log <container id>`.
+5. Once you've located your stopped container, try pulling the logs for that container, with `docker logs <container id>`.

 6. You should see the error in the above script. (log hint: screenshot).
 Fix the syntax error, and then rebuild your image, and try running a new container.